OwrellAI/owrellv1/README.md

 # owrell-v1

-Owrell is an Language based AI tool based on g4f and gpt-3.5
+owrellv1.streamlit.app is an Language based AI tool based on g4f and gpt-3.5

 # Usage Examples